 Conditions: It is recommended to complete the Module PHM-0053 Chemical Physics I. Frequency: each summer semester Recommended Semester: from 2.
-Minimal Duration of the Module: 1 semester[s] Contact Hours: Repeat Exams Permitted: 4 according to the examination regulations of the study program
+Minimal Duration of the Module: 1 semester[s] Contact Hours: Repeat Exams Permitted: according to the examination

 Part of the Module: Advanced X-ray and Neutron Diffraction Techniques